PythonZero/CodeSnippets/k8s/aws/eks.md

 # Connecting to EKS (Elastic Kubernetes Cluster)

-1) Connect to the eks cluster
+1) Connect to the eks cluster (only needs to be done the first time)

 ```bash
 aws eks update-kubeconfig --name <clustername> --region <region>
 ```